-- MGM stays generally count towards World of Hyatt’s global promotions, and spending also qualifies towards lifetime World of Hyatt Globalist status
+- MGM stays generally count toward World of Hyatt’s global promotions, and spending also qualifies toward lifetime World of Hyatt Globalist status

 There are a few other things to be aware of if trying to earn World of Hyatt points at MGM properties:

-- In order to earn points you need to book either directly through MGM or through Hyatt; third-party bookings generally aren’t eligible to earn points
+- In order to earn points you need to book either directly through MGM or through Hyatt; third-party bookings (including through Amex Fine Hotels & Resorts) generally aren’t eligible to earn points

-- At check-in inform the front desk agent of your desire to earn World of Hyatt points, and provide both your World of Hyatt and MGM M life numbers (yes, you need to provide both, though membership in both programs is free and easy)
+- At check-in inform the front desk agent of your desire to earn World of Hyatt points, and provide both your World of Hyatt and MGM Rewards numbers (yes, you need to provide both, though membership in both programs is free and easy)

 - While the World of Hyatt Credit Card (review) and World of Hyatt Business Credit Card (review) offer 4x World of Hyatt points for Hyatt stays, this doesn’t extend to MGM properties, so you’ll want to use another card for your hotel spending

 - You can also earn World of Hyatt points for spending on incidentals at MGM properties, up to $5,000 per stay; if you’re staying at an MGM property you can generally charge incidentals to your room from any participating MGM property, which is a great way to rack up more World of Hyatt points

 Redeem World of Hyatt points at MGM properties